helq/the-little-cppler-book/07-content-block-1.4.md

 ---

-**Task for home:** Print the numbers from one to 9 each in a diagonal, something like:
+**Task for home:** Print the numbers from 1 to 9 in a diagonal, something like:

 ~~~
 1